learn-co-curriculum/jsdom-mod-intro-to-the-dom-readme/README.md

 1. Identify the Document Object Model (DOM)
 2. Explain How the DOM is Created
-3. Identify the DOM as JavaScript _objects_
+3. Identify the DOM as accessed by JavaScript _objects_

 ## Identify the Document Object Model